thinkitdata/pll-design-using-sky130/README.md

 * [magic](http://opencircuitdesign.com/magic/) (layout design) <br>
 * [caravel](https://github.com/efabless/caravel) (design preparation for tapeout)

+ ngspice is a circuit simulator that numerically solves equations describing (electronic) circuits: These are made of passive and active devices.
+Time varying currents and voltages are simulated as well as noise and small signal behavior. ngspice is the Open Source successor of the venerable spice3f5 from UC at Berkeley.

- Ngspice and an optional GUI is installed on Windows10 by following the instructions here: http://ngspice.sourceforge.net/download.html
+ ngspice and an optional GUI is installed on Windows10 by following the instructions here: http://ngspice.sourceforge.net/download.html
 ![ngspice GUI](https://github.com/thinkitdata/pll-design-using-sky130/blob/main/images/ngspiceGUI.png)